 How to Serve Chicken Biryani

-• Boiled eggs for added protein and flavor
+- Boiled eggs for extra protein

 Storing and Reheating Chicken Biryani